 Dr Andy Wimbush holds a BA and a PhD in English from the University of Cambridge.
-He specialises in the study of twentieth-century and contemporary literature, particularly experimental fiction, the relationship between literature, religion, and philosophy, and the work of Samuel Beckett and B.S.
-Johnson.
-His research has been published in The Journal of Beckett Studies, Literature and Theology, and various academic books.
+He is the author of Still: Samuel Beckett's Quietism (Ibidem, 2020) and a contributor to the Oxford Handbook of Samuel Beckett and The Journal of Beckett Studies.
+He specialises in the study of twentieth-century and contemporary literature, particularly experimental fiction, the relationship between literature, religion, and philosophy.
 Andy has taught at the University of Cambridge since 2013 and is an Associate Fellow of the Higher Education Academy.